Sagelt/beyond/text/wizard/wizard.md

 Choose three class moves to start with from among your themes.
-Your themes are [Towermage](#towermage-theme), [Ritualist](#ritualist-theme), and [Witchblood](#witchblood-theme).
+Your themes are [Towermage](#towermage-theme), [Ritualist](#ritualist-theme), and [Warlock](#warlock-theme).
 You must take the first move in each theme before taking any below it.
 Indicate your move by marking it (put an x: (x) to show you have the move).

 When you roll a 6-, mark one of the advancement boxes [ ] below the move you rolled by adding an x (like this: [x]).
 When all the advancement boxes for an